jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

 <small>
-* <strong>Please note</strong> that I'm not a master of all the technologies/frameworks/libraries listed above.
-Some are listed only because I had a little bit of experience using them; and I will need time to review them if I need them in a project while working for you.
+<strong>Please note</strong> that I'm not a master of all the technologies/frameworks/libraries listed above.
+Some are listed only because I had a little bit of experience using them; and I will need time to review them if I need to use them in a project while working for you.
 </small>

 <small>[_^ back to Contents_](#contents)<small>